- How to?

 If the speed of the network used is greater than 10 Mbits/second, there is no need to compress the frames.

 If the network used (GRPS, EDGE or 3G type) is invoiced according to the amount of transmitted data, we advise you to compress the frames in order to reduce the cost.

 If an important amount of data (binary memo) is transmitted (images, video, zip sound, etc.), the compression of frames will be useless.

 - on client computers equipped with high-performance processors and if text or text memo data is used by your application, it may be interesting to compress the frames.

 - on client computers equipped with low-performance processors, it may be very interesting to compress the frames if the transfer rate is quite slow.

 It may be interesting to perform comparative measurements by using the performance analyzer.

 can be used as a last resort to compare the performance of compressed and uncompressed connections.

 The compression of frames is a property of the connection.

 - if the connection is defined in the data model editor, you have the ability to modify the characteristics of the connection:

-- on the "Analysis" pane, in the "Connection" group, click "Connections".
+- on the "Analysis" tab, in the "Connection" group, click "Connections".

 - display the "Advanced" tab and check "Compress the data".

-- if the connection is defined by programming, several methods are available:
+- if the connection is defined through programming, several methods are available: